jpdjere/data-structures-algorithms/Section 12 - Dynamic Programming/Section 12 - Dynamic Programming.md

     # inside the checkboard, we can safely return 1 as probability
     if k == 0:
       return 1
+    # Check if the dp has the value for our current `k` and cell, and return it if yes
     if dp[k][row][column]:
       return dp[k][row][column]